This post in sponsored by Walmart. All opinions are my own. Seriously, their baby registry experience is amazing.

 While we hope and pray for baby to never be anything but healthy, you will want to have some supplies on your registry in case they do get sick.
 A good thermometer, nasal aspirator (nothing beats the Nose Frida), and humidifier are the basics and you can add more items if you’d like to give you peace of mind.
 I always like to suggest having some gas relief items as well, like the Windi.

 You will want to register for a few essentials for bathing baby.
-A baby bath tub, spout cover, towel, wash cloths and gentle baby soap and shampoo.
+A baby bath tub, spout cover, hooded towels, wash cloths and gentle baby soap and shampoo.
 Be sure to get some bath toys too to make bath time fun!
 You can also register for a water thermometer to ensure the water is not too hot for baby.
 Full tips on how to give your baby their first bath in this post.

 While it may be hard to imagine that the little baby in your tummy is going to be crawling around your home and getting into just about everything, it will be happening before you know it!
 Baby proofing essentials to add to your registry include: baby gates, pinch guards, outlet covers, anti-tip hardware for tv’s and furniture, knob covers and cabinet locks.